yellobyte/DacESP32/README.md

 This Arduino library makes using the two ESP32(-S2) DAC output channels fast & easy.

-Below an example for generating a sinus signal of ~2kHz on GPIO25 (Channel 1) and a steady voltage level of about 1.3V on GPIO26 (Channel 2).
+Below an example for generating a sinus signal of ~2kHz on Channel 1 and a steady voltage level of about 1.3V on Channel 2.

 ```c
 ...